autofac/Documentation/docs/lifetime/disposal.rst

 Disabling Disposal
 ------------------

 Components are owned by the container by default and will be disposed by it when appropriate.
 To disable this, register a component as having external ownership:

 .. sourcecode:: csharp

     builder.RegisterType<SomeComponent>().ExternallyOwned();

-The container will never call ``Dispose()`` on an object registered with external ownership.
+The container will never call ``Dispose()`` or ``DisposeAsync()`` on an object registered with external ownership.
 It is up to you to dispose of components registered in this fashion.

 Another alternative for disabling disposal is to use the :doc:`implicit relationship <../resolve/relationships>` ``Owned<T>`` and :doc:`owned instances <../advanced/owned-instances>`.
 In this case, rather than putting a dependency ``T`` in your consuming code, you put a dependency on ``Owned<T>``.
 Your consuming code will then be responsible for disposal.